 Nothing is set in stone until an application is submitted.

-For those of you with specific questions about filling out the application, check out my next Facebook Live session on August 18th at 12:00 pm ET.
+For those of you with specific questions about filling out the application, stay tuned for details about my August Facebook Live session!

 I will be answering all of your questions about this all-important piece of the college admissions process!